-- o Nephrotoxicity: Has been associated with aminoglycosides as a class. - Neuromuscular disorders: Aminoglycosides may aggravate muscle weakness because of a potential curare-like effect on neuromuscular function. - o Fetal harm: can occur when aminoglycosides are administered to a pregnant woman - Adverse events associated with the inhaled tobramycin agents include: - o Common adverse events (> 5%) occurring more frequently in Bethkis-treated patients: decreased FEV, rales, increased red blood cell sedimentation rate, and dysphonia. - o Common adverse events (> 5%) in patients treated with Kitabis Pak and Tobi inhalation solution: cough, pharyngitis, and increased sputum. - o Common adverse events (≥ 10%) in patients treated with Tobi Podhaler: cough, lung disorder, productive cough, dyspnea, pyrexia, oropharyngeal pain, dysphonia, hemoptysis, and headache. - Cough was the most common adverse event and was reported more frequently with Tobi Podhaler vs nebulized tobramycin (48% vs 31%, respectively) in clinical trials.
+- The inhaled tobramycin agents are contraindicated in patients with hypersensitivity or allergy to components of the product(s). - Key warnings and precautions are similar among the inhaled tobramycin products, and generally include: - o Bronchospasm: Can occur with inhalation of tobramycin. - o Ototoxicity: Tinnitus and hearing loss have been reported in patients receiving tobramycin inhalation. - o Nephrotoxicity: Has been associated with aminoglycosides as a class. - Neuromuscular disorders: Aminoglycosides may aggravate muscle weakness because of a potential curare-like effect on neuromuscular function. - o Embryo-fetal toxicity: Aminoglycosides can cause fetal harm when administered to a pregnant woman. - Adverse events associated with the inhaled tobramycin agents include: - o Common adverse events (> 5%) occurring more frequently in Bethkis-treated patients: decreased FEV, rales, increased red blood cell sedimentation rate, and dysphonia. - o Common adverse events (> 5%) in patients treated with Kitabis Pak and Tobi inhalation solution: cough, pharyngitis, and increased sputum. - Common adverse events (≥ 10%) in patients treated with Tobi Podhaler: cough, lung disorder, productive cough, dyspnea, pyrexia, oropharyngeal pain, dysphonia, hemoptysis, and headache. - Cough was the most common adverse event and was reported more frequently with Tobi Podhaler vs nebulized tobramycin (48% vs 31%, respectively) in clinical trials.